 Carbon credits are traded on both private and public markets.
 Some exchanges that specialize in the trading of compliance carbon credits include the European Climate Exchange, the NASDAQ OMX Commodities Europe exchange, and the European Energy Exchange.
 A significant portion of voluntary carbon market trading is conducted over the counter (OTC), but some exchanges that specialize in the trading of voluntary carbon credits include CBL, CIX, and Air Carbon.
 The prices of carbon credits are primarily driven by the levels of supply and demand in the markets.
-See "Description of the Business - Overview - Carbon Credit Sales - Sales Channels".
+See "- Carbon Credit Sales - Sales Strategy".